Ali56Arif/Somali-Information-Retrieval-Corpus-and-Building-Somali-Search-Engine/README.md

-# The Official GitHub for the paper Somali-IR.
+# The Official GitHub for the paper Somali Information Retrieval Corpus: Bridging the Gap between Query
+Translation and Dedicated Language Resources.

 # This Repository contains the files of